 Plan to write a poem.
 Write two rhyming sentences in each box.
 Work with a friend.
-Brainstorm and write
+Brainstorm and write Then write two rhyming sentences in each box.

 Use a mind map to help you to plan your writing • Write a rough draft • Ask a friend to edit the draft • Revise your text and make the necessary corrections